openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

     "/net/http"
     "std/components/treemap"

-Resolving a *non-relative path* depends on the compiler environment.
+Resolving a *non-relative path* depends on the compilation environment.
 The definition of the compiler environment can be particularly provided in a configuration file or environment variables.